All Collections

 • Once you finish the task manually, the sequence moves the contact to the next step.

-• If you do not finish the task manually, the sequence moves the contact to the next step after step delay and finishes the current task.
+• If you do not finish the task manually, the sequence moves the contact to the next step after the step delay and finishes the current task.

 You can set the system to call a prospect automatically after they open your email several times.
 You can also assign the Paused status to the prospect after a successful call.